Peer Reviewed Publications (Published or In Revision)

 †- Graduate student author *Undergraduate student author

 39) Niles, M.T., Schimanski, L.A., McKiernan, E., Alperin, J.P.
 Why we publish where we do: Faculty publishing values and their relationship to review, promotion and tenure expectations.
-In Revision at PLOS ONE.
-Preprint on Biorxiv:
+PLOS ONE.
+15(3): e022891 (Open Access, free to the public)

 36) Lubell, M.N. and M.T.
 Niles.
 (2019).
 Climate adaptation: Knowledge capacity building limits.
 Nature Climate Change.
 9: 578-579.